 Passive noise cancellation uses layers of sound-absorbing materials packed into the headset and surrounding the ear.

 Technically, all types of headphones have a degree of passive noise cancellation as they provide a direct barrier to external sound waves.
 However, specifically designed passive noise cancelling headphones often referred to as circum-aural headsets, feature sound-deadening foams and similar materials designed specifically to absorb higher frequency noise before it reaches the wearer’s ear.

 Active noise cancellation uses power to erase lower-frequency sound waves using a phenomenon known as destructive interference.
-A microphone is placed in the headset earpiece which detects external noise and generates an inaudible sound wave that is identical to the incoming sound wave, but 180 degrees out of phase.
+A microphone is placed in the headset earpiece which detects external noise and generates a sound wave that is identical to the incoming sound wave, but 180 degrees out of phase.

 When the two collide, they cancel each other out.